jonathanrobie/jonathanrobie.github.io/_posts/2017-05-15-lowfat-treebanks-visualizing.markdown

 ![John 1:1]({{ site.url }}/images/john.1.1.cascadia.png "John 1:1 in Cascadia Syntax Graphs")

-We can use the configuration dialog to trim that down to just clauses and clause functions, which gives us a representation like the Treedown representation we have been working with:
+We can use the configuration dialog to trim that down to just clauses and clause functions, which gives us a representation closer to the granularity of the Treedown representation we have been working with:

 ![John 1:1]({{ site.url }}/images/cascadia-configure-clauses.png "John 1:1 in Cascadia Syntax Graphs")